deislabs/deislabs.io/content/posts/towards-krustlet-v1-cncf.md

 The tl;dr?
 The APIs are stable and the project is mature enough to use without it falling over on itself constantly.
 WebAssembly?
-Not fully featured yet, but ready to be experiemented with and used, even if it is a bit bumpy at times.
+Not fully featured yet, but ready to be experimented with and used, even if it is a bit bumpy at times.

 ### WebAssembly, WASI, and containers